OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

     request.Content = new StringContent(contentString, System.Text.Encoding.UTF8, "application/json");
    ```

 This sample creates a subscription for the *me/mailFolders('Inbox')/messages* resource for the *created* change type.
-See the [docs](http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription) for other supported resources and change types.
+See the docs at `http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription` for other supported resources and change types.

 ### Send the request and parse the response